Each year, the church around the world joins with the Pope to mark the World Day for Migrants and Refugees.

 There are many ways you can help support the work of JRS and play a crucial role in welcoming destitute and detained refuges here in the UK, who are subjected to the hostile environment policies.

-One of the important aspects of the day is to mark a group of people who are often made to feel marginalised.
+One of the important aspects of the day is to bring in to focus a group of people who are often made to feel marginalised.
 Why not share a positive message of support to express solidarity for migrants and refugees on social media?